-Verizon's 4G LTE network takes the speed test crown in nationwide studyAlex Wagner - Senior News Editor
+Verizon's 4G LTE network takes the speed test crown in nationwide studyAlex Wagner - Editorial Director of News and Content

 Nationwide test results